 The 1940 Act and the rules thereunder contain detailed parameters for the organization and operations of investment companies.
 Among other things, the 1940 Act and the rules thereunder limit or prohibit transactions with affiliates, impose limitations on the issuance of debt and equity securities, prohibit the issuance of stock options, and impose certain governance requirements.
 We intend to conduct our operations so that Evercore Partners Inc. will not be deemed to be an investment company under the 1940 Act.
-However, if anything were to happen which would cause Evercore Partners Inc. to be deemed to be an investment company under the 1940 Act.
 However, if anything were to happen which would cause Evercore Partners Inc. to be deemed to be an investment company under the 1940 Act, requirements imposed by the 1940 Act, including limitations on our capital structure, ability to transact business with affiliates and ability to compensate key employees, could make it impractical for us to continue our business as currently conducted, impair the agreements and arrangements between and among Evercore Partners Inc., Evercore LP or our Senior Managing Directors, or any combination thereof and materially adversely affect our business, financial condition and results of operations.